abcincs/TicTacToe/README.md

 # TicTacToe
-A simple game using agnostic approach of matrixes
+A simple game using a matrix agnostic approach